UVVM/UVVM/GETTING_STARTED.md

 * For a slightly deeper introduction - also explaining the challenges - please check out our PPT-file https://github.com/UVVM/UVVM/raw/master/uvvm_vvc_framework/doc/The_critically_missing_VHDL_TB_feature.ppsx

 ### Step 2
-The easiest way to compile the complete UVVM with everything (Utility Library, VVC Framework, BFMS, VVCs, etc.) is to go to the top-level script directory and run 'compile_all.do' inside Modelsim/Questasim/RivieraPro/ActiveHDL.
+* The easiest way to compile the complete UVVM with everything (Utility Library, VVC Framework, BFMS, VVCs, etc.) is to go to the top-level script directory and run 'compile_all.do' inside Modelsim/Questasim/RivieraPro/ActiveHDL.

-For the UART VVC example, go to bitvis_uart/script and run 'compile_all_and_sim_uart_vvc_tb.do'
+* For the UART VVC demo, go to bitvis_uart/script and run 'compile_all_and_simulate.do'

-For GHDL use the provided 'compile_order.txt' files.
+* For GHDL use the provided 'compile_order.txt' files.

 ### Step 3
 If you like to use UVVM in a more advanced way you should read the relevant documentation under  https://github.com/UVVM/UVVM/tree/master/uvvm_vvc_framework/doc